learn-co-curriculum/phase-1-project-review-guidelines/README.md

 [https://go.oncehub.com/PhaseOneJavascriptProjectReview][review] and select an available date and time on the scheduling site.

-**Please make sure you satisfied all the requirements listed below before scheduling the meeting** or your review will be canceled by the reviewer.
+**Please make sure you satisfied all the requirements listed below above scheduling the meeting** or your review will be canceled by the reviewer.

 [review]: https://go.oncehub.com/PhaseOneJavascriptProjectReview